beatmadsen/churn_vs_complexity/README.md

-    -m, --month                      Calculate churn for the month leading up to the most recent commit -q, --quarter                    Calculate churn for the quarter leading up to the most recent commit -y, --year                       Calculate churn for the year leading up to the most recent commit -h, --help                       Display help
+    -m, --month                      Calculate churn for the month leading up to the most recent commit -q, --quarter                    Calculate churn for the quarter leading up to the most recent commit -y, --year                       Calculate churn for the year leading up to the most recent commit --dry-run                    Echo the chosen options from the CLI -h, --help                       Display help
 ```